 The French Study Card – Intermediate to advanced, displays 30 independent tables.

-There are three main colours used in the grammar charts, yellow, purple and green.
-The persons, the PRONOMS SUJET, determine the use of such colours throughout the card:
+The three main colours used in the grammar charts are yellow, purple and green.

 As you can see, the table has three colours with two shades, light and dark.
 The light column shows you the persons in the singular, and the dark column shows you the persons in the plural form.